HSLdevcom/jore-map-ui/Contributions.md

 ### MobX

-* Import store through props always if possible.
-Use import without props only if needed.
+* Use @inject when importing stores whenever possible.

 **Annotations**